-What is going on with government Covid contracts?
+Covid: Why were the government's Covid contracts challenged?

 What happens in an emergency?

-When the procurement rules were updated in 2015, they included a provision that allowed the government to skip the competitive tendering process in certain circumstances.

-The government could go directly to a preferred supplier without any competition.
-This was called making a "direct award".
+The rules allow the government to go directly to a preferred supplier without any competition - a "direct award".

-These are allowed if there is only one possible supplier or in cases of "extreme urgency" due to unforeseeable events - where there is a risk to life, for example.
+It is allowed if there is only one possible supplier or in cases of "extreme urgency" - where there is a risk to life, for example.

-According to a report published by the National Audit Office (NAO), between March and July 2020, new contracts worth £17.3bn were awarded to suppliers.
-Of those:
+According to a report published by the National Audit Office (NAO), between March and July 2020, new contracts worth £17.3bn were awarded to suppliers:

 - £10.5bn were awarded directly without any competition